 lastlog

-So far, the basics of user management, passwords, and user sessions.
+That covers the basics of managing users, passwords, and user sessions.
 Of course, there are many more related commands and options, but this covers most needs.

-In the next post, we will see the management of user groups, another basic aspect for system security, and which facilitates the management of permissions and users.
+In the next entry, we will see the management of user groups, another basic aspect for system security, which facilitates the management of permissions and users.
 See you soon!